Optimize stereoscopic pixel formats

 Oculus Rift is the most complex case.
 The warp shader definitely requires an additional rendering pass, to a different sized target.
 That target should probably be the primary framebuffer.
 3D rendering passes should go use one or two enlarged offscreen buffers, depending on the number of rendering passes.
 It might be worth considering using one or two smaller 4:5 aspect offscreen buffers for the menu/taskbar/status/weapon items.¶

-#3 Updated by skyjake about 6 years ago
+#3 Updated by skyjake over 6 years ago

 Thanks for the detailed info.